Past Events

 Target Audience:

-– Athletes with prior experience of triathlon swimming / racing, likely those who learned to swim as adults and looking to gain efficiency in their swimming
+– Athletes with prior experience of triathlon swimming/racing, likely those who learned to swim as adults and looking to gain efficiency in their swimming

-(if you don’t already have a pair, our coaches recommend this shorter style)
+(If you don’t already have a pair, our coaches recommend this shorter style)

 Registration space is limited.